bigcode-project/bigcode-website/content/en/docs/about/organization.md

 - We host all model weights and datasets on HuggingFace

 ## Bi-yearly goals
 Big Code runs on a bi-yearly cadence.
-Each half year, the core group members discuss and set milestones for the next six months of work.
+Each half year, the core members discuss and set milestones for the next six months of work.
 You can find the objectives for the first iteration here.